 Making a trip to Holmes Beach this year?
 Looking for an adventure?
 Look no further than Seafood Charters, a Holmes Beach Fishing Charter with over 10 years of voyages in the Florida waters.

 Captain Keith McGlade has been leading fishing charters in the Gulf since 2010.
 He is a U.S. Coast Guard-licensed mariner, an avid SCUBA diver, and a commercial fisher during some times of year.
-Captain Keith loves fishing his native Florida waters and helping families and vacationers experience the thrill of offshore fishing, or the peacefulness of inshore fishing on a calm, sunny day.
+Captain Keith loves fishing his native Florida waters and helping families and vacationers experience the thrill of offshore fishing on a sunny day.

 Fishing charters are the perfect activity for all ages.
 When you’re out on the water, you will learn and experience many new things.
 You’ll also get to enjoy a fresh-caught meal after a long day fishing.
 Groups with young children do not need to worry since you can choose how long you’re out on the water, and what fish you’d like to try for.
 Safety is assured by the federal government which granted Seafood Charters our official permits.
 Gear will be provided.

 We offer trips of varying lengths for up to 6 guests, and set sail in the beautiful morning hours.
 If you’d like to close your voyage with the sunset over the water, you should book a double.
 Our trips are offered in 4, 6 and 8-hour increments.

 Seafood Charters provides fishing trips for beginners as well as veteran fishers.
 If this is your first time on a charter boat, we’ll teach you how to use your gear and cast a line.
 More seasoned fishers are free to spend their time going after a certain fish without interruption.
 Seafood Charters offers the perfect excursion for beginners and seasoned fishers alike!
 Families, friends, and co-workers can enjoy a day at sea learning more about the Florida coast and Gulf of Mexico.